GDSC-GSU/NativeAndroidDevelopment/README.md

 # NativeAndroidDevelopment

-# Android Development Course Syllabus
+# Flutter Development Course Syllabus

 ## Week 1

-- Introduction to Android development
+- Introduction to Flutter
-- What is Android?
+- What is Flutter?
-- How does the Android ecosystem work?
+- How does Flutter work?
-- Basic Android concepts, such as activities, views, and intents
+- Basic Flutter concepts, such as widgets, state management, and routing
 - Setting up your development environment
-  - Installing Android Studio
+  - Installing Flutter
-  - Creating a new Android project
+  - Creating a new Flutter project
   - Running your app on an emulator or device

 ## Week 2

-- Kotlin basics
+- Dart basics
   - Variables, functions, and objects
   - Classes and inheritance
   - Data types and operators